solon-aguiar/angryRickshaw/README.md

+Angry Rickshaw Project

+ - If you want know more about the project go to http://tinyurl.com/angry-rickshaw
+ - If you need some technical help visit our Wiki

-Angry Rickshaw Read me file - edit 2
+Angry Rickshaw Team

 ===========================